naiduarvind/me/README.md

  These events go directly to a private account that I own.
 I receive push notifications, so I assure you - I will see this request.
 It might take me a while to get back to you, so please be patient.

-## Biography

-My preferred biography for technical endeavors:

-> Arvind Naidu is a Site Reliability Engineer (SRE) at ServiceRocket focusing on containers, infrastructure, and Kubernetes.
-Arvind lives in Kuala Lumpur and spends his free time skateboarding, reading and racing.

 ## Presentations and Blog Posts

 #### Black Swans of EKS in Production (Day 118)